scastrodri/Python_projects/Password/README.md

-# Create and 'gues' passwords.
+# Create and 'guess' passwords.

 * Creates an 8-letter password by combining characters from three strings (letters, CAPS, numbers).
 * Creates a four-word password by combining words from three lists (nouns, verbs, and adjectives).